WangJiuming/YOLOOP/readme.md

 The above example consists of seven columns.
 The first three columns indicate the x-coordiante of the loop and the following three columns indicate the y-coordinate.
 The last column shows the confidence level of the prediction.

+### Motif logo analysis

+Reproducible run for custom scripts can be found in reproducibility/